 - From the beginning of December (at the latest) for those aged 55 to 64 who were not eligible for vaccination within the first phase

 This year flu vaccination clinics may be arranged differently depending on where people live.
 They may be invited to attend:

 - healthcare settings such as GP practices, hospitals or community pharmacies

 - community venues such as town halls, village halls, sports halls and secondary schools

 - drive-through or walk-in clinics

-People will be able to find out how they can get their vaccine in their local area by visiting the NHS inform How to get the flu vaccine in your area (external website) page.
+People will be able to find out how they can get their vaccine by visiting the NHS inform flu vaccine pages (external website).